muchomasfacil/InPageEditBundle/Resources/doc/ready_made_definitions/orm_doctrine_sorted_hashed_entity.md

 ## INSTALLATION
 This definition makes use of the sortable extension in [DoctrineExtensions](https://github.com/l3pp4rd/DoctrineExtensions).
-So please install [StofDoctrineExtensionsBundle](https://github.com/stof/StofDoctrineExtensionsBundle) and in your app/config.yml
+So install [StofDoctrineExtensionsBundle](https://github.com/stof/StofDoctrineExtensionsBundle) and in your app/config.yml
 ``` yaml
 stof_doctrine_extensions:
     default_locale: %locale%